 Rock and roll’s perpetual underdog, Thomas Earl Petty was born in Gainsville, Florida, in 1950.
-His interest in rock and roll was sparked when he met Elvis Presley in 1961, and cemented when he saw The Beatles on the Ed Sullivan Show.
-He dropped out of school at the age of 17 to play bass in a band, and learned guitar from future Eagle Don Felder.
+His interest in rock and roll was sparked when he met Elvis Presley in 1961, and was cemented when he saw The Beatles on the Ed Sullivan Show.
+Petty dropped out of school at the age of 17 to play bass in a band, and learned guitar from future Eagle Don Felder.
 His band became known as Mudcrutch, and featured future Heartbreakers Mike Campbell and Benmont Tench.
-Mudcrutch recorded a single didn’t attain popularity outside of Gainesville, and split in 1975.
+Mudcrutch recorded a single but didn’t attain popularity outside of Gainesville, and split in 1975.

-Petty started a solo career, but soon reconvened with the members of Mudcrutch, naming them the Heartbreakers.
+Petty started a solo career, but soon reconvened with the members of Mudcrutch, naming them The Heartbreakers.
 Lead guitarist Campbell and keyboardist Tench were joined by drummer Stan Lynch and bassist Ron Blair.
-Their debut album featured The Byrds-inspired ‘American Girl’ – it later became a signature song for Petty, but he was initially more popular in the UK than in his home country.
-In 1979, Petty was signed to MCA Records, and the production of Jimmy Iovine helped ‘Don’t Do Me Like That’, ‘Refugee’, and Damn The Torpedoes to become successful.
+Their 1976 debut album featured The Byrds-inspired ‘American Girl’ – it later became a signature song for Petty, but he was initially more popular in the UK than in his home country.
+In 1979, Petty was signed to MCA Records, and the larger-scale production of Jimmy Iovine helped ‘Don’t Do Me Like That’, ‘Refugee’, and Damn The Torpedoes to become very successful.

 Petty emerged in the late 1970s, and his self-deprecation and stripped-back sound made him an ideal rock star for the punk era.
 Like The Jam were doing in the UK at the same time, Petty took his cues from the mid-1960s.
 The Rolling Stones, The Byrds, and Bob Dylan are all clear influences.